Ask HN: Has anybody built search on top of Anna's Archive?

 Note that there are 3 special devices the kernel provides:

-This is probably wrong but hopefully informative.If you're ever bored, from a TTY, type
+This is probably wrong but hopefully informative.https://www.linusakesson.net/programming/tty/

 sudo dd if=/dev/urandom of=/dev/fb0